UG Sanctions 32 Students for Exam Malpractice, With Some Failing All First-Semester Papers, Details

-• The University of Ghana (UG), Legon, has taken the unprecedented step of publishing the names and ID numbers of students caught in examination malpractice
+• The University of Ghana (UG), Legon, has taken the unprecedented step of failing a huge number of students caught in examination malpractice

 • The statement, signed by the Registrar, Emelia Agyei-Mensah, forms part of the school's effort to enforce its zero-tolerance policy on cheating